vivekchauhan12000/trek_opensource_api/README.md

 ## The git request can be made by:
 https:www.trekapi.ai/api/all/places
 It will give an object of formated location,longitude,latitude and much more.

+## So please donate for this project or help us by providing data or metadate about locations (only submit in excel sheet)